 - Spousal maintenance – as noted above, rather than dividing the company, Mackenzie will receive an ongoing payment from Jeff, the amount of which will depend upon the performance of the company, noting that this will directly affect Jeff’s income.

 In Australian family law, such an agreement can be formalised with a Binding Financial Agreement, formally referred to as a Section 90C Agreement or by way of consent orders, which are filed with the court.

-If you require assistance with a pre-nup or a post-nup, or require advice following a divorce & separation, our team of family law specialists in Brisbane are available to assist with any questions or queries you may have.
+If you require assistance with a pre-nup or a post-nup, or require advice following a divorce & separation, our team of family law specialists in Toowoomba are available to assist with any questions or queries you may have.